Skip to main content

 What is a Composer?

 A Composer is the top-level orchestrator in Automations.
-It chains multiple automations and hooks into an ordered sequence that executes from top to bottom.
-Think of it as the master plan that controls which workflows run and in what order.
+It lets you connect multiple automations and hooks on a visual canvas to define an execution flow.
+Think of it as the master plan that controls which workflows run and how they chain together.

 Creating a Composer